undark-lab/swyft/docs/source/index.rst

 Welcome to swyft's documentation!
 ========================================

 SWYFT is a flexible and powerful tool for simulator efficient neural marginal posterior estimation.
 It is meant as a drop-in replacement for conventional sampling based tools.
-Although it is a likelihood-free tool, it reproduces results of likelihood-based analyses to high accuracy, usually with orders of magnitude less simulator runs.
+Although it is based on likelihood-free concepts, it reproduces results of likelihood-based analyses to high accuracy, usually with orders of magnitude less simulator runs.
+At the same time, it is applicable to problems with large numbers of nuisance parameters, which are outside the scope of likelihood-based tools.
+Lastly, in contrast to Markov-chain based approaches, simulator runs are never rejected, and automatically re-used in future analyses.

 .. toctree::
    :maxdepth: 2